 One Final Thought

-Vitamin B-12 is an incredibly important and integral essential nutrient in human health, especially all manner of neurological health and red blood cell formation.
-When deficiencies occur in other nutrients, symptoms or disease processes can be reversed with repletion.
-Vitamin B-12 is so vital and important in brain and nervous system function, that often the damage from deficiency is permanent and irreversible.
-Daily supplementation that ensures optimal vitamin B-12 intake that far exceeds the minuscule daily requirements as set by the government and scientific health bodies is ideal.
+Vitamin B12 is so vital and important in brain and nervous system function, that the damage from deficiency is permanent and irreversible.
+Daily supplementation ensures you get a vitamin B12 intake that exceeds the minuscule daily requirements as set by the government and scientific health bodies.

 - Mayo Clinic Medical Labs.
 Vitamin B12 Testing.
 Mayo Clinic Fact Sheet.